11th International Conference on Metadata and Semantics Research

 - Big Data semantics, search and mining

 - Reasoning on Big Data

 The conference welcomes the organization of special tracks focusing on particular domains or topics.
 Proposals for special tracks are welcome.
 Papers submitted to tracks undergo the same review procedures and are published in the same proceedings as those accepted for the main track.
 Tracks currently being organized:

 - Cultural Collections & Applications

 - Digital Libraries, Information Retrieval, Big, Linked, Social & Open Data

 - Open Repositories, Research Information Systems and Data Infrastructures

-Revised and extended versions of best papers will be published in selected international journals, including the International Journal of Metadata, Semantics and Ontologies (Inderscience), and Program: Electronic library andinformation systems (Emerald) (list incomplete).
+Selected papers might be considered for a revised and extended version to be published in a range of international journals, including the International Journal of Metadata, Semantics and Ontologies (Inderscience) and Program (Emerald).

 There are two types of awards: the Best paper award and the Best student paper award, both sponsored by euroCRIS.